Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 Similarly, when writing a script, it might be needed to make decisions at some points in your code.
 Conditionals are decision making statements that can be used to chose which set of instructions to execute depending on given conditions.
 There are two types of conditionals suported by XS:

-1. The `#!java if else if` statement
+1. The `#!cpp if else if` statement

-    An `#!java if else` statement is used whenever you need your script to make decisions.
-It executes one set of instructions `#!java if` a conditon is true or `#!java else` it executes another set of instructions.
+    An `#!cpp if else` statement is used whenever you need your script to make decisions.
+It executes one set of instructions `#!cpp if` a conditon is true or `#!cpp else` it executes another set of instructions.

     Usage:
-    ```java
+    ```cpp
     void main() {
         int a = 10;
         int b = 20;